oscar-system/Oscar.jl/experimental/DoubleComplex/docs/src/advice_for_the_programmer.md

 # Advice for the programmer

+## How to implement my custom double complex?
 The implementation for Double complexes is generically lazy.
 We provide a concrete type which takes care of handling the user's requests to entries and morphisms and their caching: `DoubleComplexOfMorphisms`.